Menu

 T3 interacts with brain receptors and makes the brain more sensitive to chemicals such as Serotonin and Norepinephrine, which affects your alertness, memory, mood and emotion.

-So if your doctor failed to check a full thyroid panel (not just TSH), when you complained about the above symptoms, you may have mental health issues caused by an inadequately treated thyroid problem.
-If they did check them and say they’re adequately treated, make sure they are in fact optimised.
+So if your doctor has not checked a full thyroid panel or Thyroid Function Test (not just TSH), you may have low Free T3 levels.
+If they did check them and say they’re normal, you can check if they are more specifically optimised.

-Hashimoto’s, prevalent in about 90% of us with hypothyroidism, is reported to cause swings of TSH, with hyper and hypo symptoms to match.
+Hashimoto’s, prevalent in about 90% of us with hypothyroidism, is reported to cause swings of TSH, with hyperthyroid and hypothyroid symptoms to match.
 [3]

 Hyperthyroid symptoms can include hyperactivity, anxiety, irritability and disturbed sleep, whilst hypothyroidism often causes fatigue and depression.
 Do those swinging symptoms remind you of anything?
 Bipolar Disorder perhaps?

-Also known as manic depression, it could well be suggested that Bipolar diagnoses are actually masking Hashimoto’s cases, where patients swing between hypo and hyper symptoms, as the thyroid is attacked and destroyed, and thyroid hormone is released into the bloodstream in waves.
-If you also feel as if you swing from depression to anxiety, this is a for that possibility too.
+Also known as manic depression, it could well be suggested that some Bipolar diagnoses are actually masking Hashimoto’s cases, where patients swing between hypo and hyper symptoms, as the thyroid is attacked and destroyed, and thyroid hormone is released into the bloodstream in waves.
+If you also feel as if you swing from depression to anxiety, it could be a possibility too.

 The 2002 study: “High Rate of Autoimmune Thyroiditis in Bipolar Disorder: Lack of Association with Lithium Exposure”, found that Hashimoto’s antibodies were more prevalent in a sample of outpatients with bipolar disorder (28%), in comparison to a control group (3-18%).
 [4]